ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

 0) About the Author

-Chris Ragobeer has been in startups for the last 10 years
+Chris Ragobeer has been in startups for the last 10 years.
+Limited Resources

 1) Identifying early demand
+2) The Founder
 2) Minimal Viable Segment
 3) Product Market Fit vs Product Market Channel Fit
 4) Building Companies are hard